ThatNerdyKun/ThatNerdyKun/README.md

 I first started coding in 2021.
 The first ever programming language that I have learnt is HTML.
 I learned HTML first because I'm fascinated with the web pages from which I used to download various games when I was a kid. <br>
 Basically, after learning HTML.
 I learnt Python.
 From python I started making some basic projects.
 My first ever python project was a snake game which I have made.
 I got suprised by the results and after then I created a multipurpose discord bot using python which can do some basic actions according to the given command.

-# Future Plans
-Basically in future, I will try to make some public welfare projects which will help people alot at higher level.
-And like currently I'm also trying to make some projects which is helpful and also very useful for students.

 # Socials :- <br>
 ``Discord - anant20155``<br>
 ``Youtube - OfficialAnantKun``